 Schematic of the Camoco framework

 The Camoco framework integrates genes identified by SNPs associated with complex traits with functional information inferred from co-expression networks.
 (A) A typical GWAS result for a complex trait identifies several SNPs (circled) passing the threshold for genome-wide significance indicating a multi-genic trait.
 SNP-to-gene mapping windows identify a varying number of candidate genes for each SNP.
 Candidate genes are identified based on user-specified window size and a maximum number of flanking genes surrounding a SNP (e.g. 50kb and 2 flanking genes designated in red).
 (B) Independently, gene co-expression networks identify interactions between genes uncovering an unbiased survey of putative biological co-function.
 Network interactions are identified by comparing gene expression profiles across a diverse set of accessions (e.g. experimental conditions, tissue, samples).
 Dense subnetworks indicate sets of genes with strongly correlated gene expression profiles.
 (C) Co-analysis of co-expression interactions among GWAS trait candidate genes identifies a small subset of genes with strong network connections.
-Blue lines indicate genes that have similar co-expression patterns indicating co-regulation or shared function.
+Blue lines indicate genes that have similar co-expression patterns, indicating co-regulation or shared function.
 Starred genes are potential candidate genes associated with GWAS trait based on SNP-to-gene mapping and co-expression evidence.
 Red stars indicate genes that are not the closest to the GWAS SNP (non-adjacent) that may have been missed without co-expression evidence.
-(D) Statistical significance of subnetwork interactions are assessed by comparing co-expression strength among genes identified from empirical GWAS datasets to random networks containing the same number of genes.
+(D) Statistical significance of subnetwork interactions is assessed by comparing co-expression strength among genes identified from empirical GWAS datasets to random networks containing the same number of genes.
 In the illustrated case, the more interesting subnetwork has both high density as well as locality.

 Generating co-expression networks from diverse transcriptional data

-A co-expression network that is derived from the biological context that generates the phenotypic variation subjected to GWAS is a key component of our approach.
-A well matched co-expression network will describe the most relevant functional relationships and identify coherent subsets of GWAS-implicated genes.
-We and others have previously shown that co-expression networks generated from expression data derived from different contexts capture different functional information (Robert J. Schaefer, Briskine, Springer, and Myers 2014; R. Swanson-Wagner et al. 2012).
+A co-expression network derived from the biological context that generates the phenotypic variation subjected to GWAS is a key component of our approach.
+A well-matched co-expression network will describe functional relationships identify coherent subsets of GWAS-implicated genes.
+We and others have shown that co-expression networks generated from expression data derived from different contexts capture different functional information (Robert J. Schaefer, Briskine, Springer, and Myers 2014; R. Swanson-Wagner et al. 2012).
 For example, experiments measuring changes in gene expression can explore environmental adaptation, developmental and organ based variation, or variation in expression that arises from population and ecological dynamics (see (R.J.
 Schaefer, Michno, and Myers 2016) for review).
-For some species, published data contains enough experimental accessions (i.e. samples, tissues, conditions, etc.) to build networks from all of these different types of expression experiments.
+For some species, published data contains enough experimental accessions (i.e. samples, tissues, conditions, etc.) to build networks from these different types of expression experiments.
 We reasoned that these different sources of expression profiles likely have a strong impact on the utility of the co-expression network for interpreting genetic variation captured by GWAS.
 Using this rationale, we constructed several different co-expression networks independently, and assessed the ability of each to produce high-confidence discoveries using our Camoco framework.